 If you want to come to the UK to take up a job offer, or stay here in order to work, you need to make sure that you have the right immigration permission.
 Not all visas or residence permits allow you to work, and working without permission is a criminal offence.

 Below are some of immigration categories that allow you to work in the UK, but you must understand the different restrictions on hours or job categories that might apply:

-Tier 2 is for skilled workers with a job offer in the UK.
+The Skilled Worker category is for skilled workers with a job offer in the UK.
 Your employer must be a registered sponsor, and issue you with a Certificate of Sponsorship so you can make your application for a visa or leave to remain.
 Your job must be at the correct skill level (new applicants in this category can only take graduate-level jobs) and minimum pay levels are set by the Home Office.
 Your employer will have to monitor your attendance at work, and they have a duty to inform the Home Office if you are absent without permission or if you leave your job.

-Tier 5 covers a number of temporary work categories including internships, temporary religious workers, and “youth mobility” for working holidaymakers.
+Temporary Worker covers a number of temporary work categories including internships, temporary religious workers, and “youth mobility” for working holidaymakers.
 You will need a sponsor, and to be prepared for the fact that you are not usually allowed to transfer into any more permanent category from within the UK.

 Adult students on full-time educational courses at degree level or above can usually work for up to 20 hours a week during term time and full time during the vacations.
 At lower levels, 10 hours of work per week may be permissible.